• Skip to primary navigation

 How Minnesota Building Codes Affect Your Roofing Project

-1 week ago by MWCR
+6 months ago by MWCR

 Minnesota’s rules for home roofing set clear steps to keep homes safe and strong during harsh weather.
 Roofs using asphalt shingles must slope at least 4 inches up for every 12 inches across.
 Ice protection must extend 24 inches from walls to prevent water damage.
 Good airflow through the roof is also required.
 Before starting any roof work, homeowners need permits and must hire licensed roofers.
 An inspector will check the work at key points.
 Home insurance must cover materials and changes that meet these rules.
 Knowing these basic requirements helps homeowners complete their roofing projects correctly.